FahmiRazak02/PTCI/README.md

 Pusat Tuition Cikgu Ibrahim Management System

 The Pusat Tuition Cikgu Ibrahim Management System is a Java-based application developed using NetBeans IDE 8.2 and JDK 8u111.
-It is designed to manage the operations of a tuition center, including student records, class schedules, and fee management.
+It is designed to manage the operations of a tuition center, including student records management, subject management, payment validation and it will also allow student to make subject registration and make payment.
 The project uses the NetBeans embedded database for data storage.

 -- Installation Instructions